nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### About this feature

-The view feature allows users to view the class information of their student.
+The view feature allows users to view the class information of their students.

 --------------------------------------------------------------------------------------------------------------------